tal66/space-web-app/README.md

 features:
 - basic info about planets
+- login page (2 example users)
 - search planet by numeric fields
-- rate and review trip
-- login page (2 example users)
 - book tickets to trips
 - view booked tickets
+- rate and review trip
 - news page
+- API to view ticket info

 using H2 database (data is loaded on startup, stored in memory and will not persist)